 Contaminated Land legislation provides a system for the identification and remediation of land that causes unacceptable risk to human health or the environment, when assessed in the context of the current use and circumstances of the land.

 The Ipswich Environmental Protection team is responsible for:

-The strategy was last reviewed and updated in 2013.
-It can be downloaded as a PDF file below:
+The strategy can be downloaded as a PDF file below:

 This strategy is in the process of being implemented and therefore individual sites could still be identified in the future.

 At present there are no sites registered as contaminated land under Part IIA of the Environmental Protection Act 1990.